gartempe/MacOS-Thinkpad-Yoga-12/README.md

 Sound is reported to be Conexant CX22752 (aka Conexant CX20752) from [Lenovo Win8 driver page](https://pcsupport.lenovo.com/us/en/products/laptops-and-netbooks/thinkpad-yoga-series-laptops/thinkpad-yoga-12/downloads/ds102058) or Conexant CX22751 (aka Conexant CX20751) from Lenovo Win10 driver page.

 Hopefully Conexant CX20751/20752 is supported by [AppleALC kext](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs).
-Its layout-id is either 3 or 28.
+And the sound device in DSDT is already HDEF without patching anything.
+The layout-id to use for 20751/20752 is either 3 or 28.

 So it is just needed to install AppleALC.kext in /Library/Extensions/ , along with Lilu.
 And configure in config.plist: